mah0001/metadata-editor-docs-v2/documenting_microdata.md

     - **`form_url`** The `"form_url` element is used to provide a link to an online confidentiality declaration form.
     - **`form_id`** Indicates the number or ID of the confidentiality declaration form that the user must fill out.

-- **`conditions`** *[Optional ; Not repeatable ; String]*
-  Indicates any additional information that will assist the user in understanding the access and use conditions of the data collection.
+- **`conditions`** (**) Indicates any additional information that will assist the user in understanding the access and use conditions of the data collection.

- - **`cit_req`** A citation requirement that indicates the way that the dataset should be referenced when cited in any publication.
+ - **`cit_req`** (**) A citation requirement that indicates the way that the dataset should be referenced when cited in any publication.
 Providing a citation requirement will guarantee that the data producer gets proper credit, and that results of analysis can be linked to the proper version of the dataset.
 The data access policy should explicitly mention the obligation to comply with the citation requirement.
 The citation should include at least the primary investigator, the name and abbreviation of the dataset, the reference year, and the version number.
 Include also a website where the data or information on the data is made available by the official data depositor.
 Ideally, the citation requirement will include a DOI (see the [DataCite](https://datacite.org/) website for recommendations).

-- **`deposit_req`** Information regarding data users' responsibility for informing archives of their use of data through providing citations to the published work or providing copies of the manuscripts.
+- **`deposit_req`** (**) Information regarding data users' responsibility for informing archives of their use of data through providing citations to the published work or providing copies of the manuscripts.

-- **`status`** A statement of the data availability.
+- **`status`** (**) A statement of the data availability.
 An archive may need to indicate that a collection is unavailable because it is embargoed for a period of time, because it has been superseded, because a new edition is imminent, etc. This element will rarely be used.

-- **`spec_perm`** This element is used to determine if any special permissions are required to access a resource.
+- **`spec_perm`** (**) This element is used to determine if any special permissions are required to access a resource.
     - **`txt`** A statement on the special permissions required to access the dataset.
     - **`required`** The `required` is used to aid machine processing of this element.
 The default specification is "yes".
     - **`form_url`** The `form_url` is used to provide a link to a special on-line permissions form.
     - **`form_id`** The "form_id" indicates the number or ID of the special permissions form that the user must fill out.

-- **`restrictions`** Any restrictions on access to or use of the collection such as privacy certification or distribution restrictions should be indicated here.
+- **`restrictions`** (**) Any restrictions on access to or use of the collection such as privacy certification or distribution restrictions should be indicated here.
 These can be restrictions applied by the author, producer, or distributor of the data.
 This element can for example contain a statement (extracted from the DDI documentation) like: "In preparing the data file(s) for this collection, the National Center for Health Statistics (NCHS) has removed direct identifiers and characteristics that might lead to identification of data subjects.
 As an additional precaution NCHS requires, under Section 308(d) of the Public Health Service Act (42 U.S.C.
 242m), that data collected by NCHS not be used for any purpose other than statistical analysis and reporting.
 NCHS further requires that analysts not use the data to learn the identity of any persons or establishments and that the director of NCHS be notified if any identities are inadvertently discovered.
 Users ordering data are expected to adhere to these restrictions."

-- **`notes`** Any additional information related to data access that is not contained in the specific metadata elements provided in the section "Data access and use".
+- **`notes`** (**) Any additional information related to data access that is not contained in the specific metadata elements provided in the section "Data access and use".

 **DISCLAIMER AND COPYRIGHT**

-- **`disclaimer`** A disclaimer limits the liability that the data producer or data custodian has regarding the use of the data.
+- **`disclaimer`** (**) A disclaimer limits the liability that the data producer or data custodian has regarding the use of the data.
 A standard legal statement should be used for all datasets from a same agency.
 The following formulation could be used: *The user of the data acknowledges that the original collector of the data, the authorized distributor of the data, and the relevant funding agency bear no responsibility for use of the data or for interpretations or inferences based upon such uses.*

-- **`copyright`** Any additional information related to data access that is not contained in the specific metadata elements provided in the section "Data access and use".
+- **`copyright`** (**) Any additional information related to data access that is not contained in the specific metadata elements provided in the section "Data access and use".

 **OTHER INFORMATION**

-**`study_notes`** This element can be used to provide additional information on the study which cannot be accommodated in the specific metadata elements of the schema, in the form of a free text field.
+**`study_notes`** (**) This element can be used to provide additional information on the study which cannot be accommodated in the specific metadata elements of the schema, in the form of a free text field.

 **CONTACTS**

-- **`contact`** Users of the data may need further clarification and information on the terms of use and conditions to access the data.
+- **`contact`** (**) Users of the data may need further clarification and information on the terms of use and conditions to access the data.
 This set of elements is used to identify the contact persons who can be used as resource persons regarding problems or questions raised by the user community.
     - **`name`** Name of the person.
 Note that in some cases, it might be better to provide a title/function than the actual name of the person.
 Keep in mind that people do not stay forever in their position.
     - **`affiliation`** Affiliation of the person.
     - **`uri`** URI for the person; it can be the URL of the organization the person belongs to.